Ankle Fracture in Emergency Medicine Medication

 Medication Summary

 Provide sufficient analgesia to patients sustaining an ankle fracture.
-A variety of medications can be used, ranging from oral acetaminophen to parenteral narcotics.
-For procedural sedation, agents include short-acting sedative-hypnotics and opiate analgesics, usually in combination.
-In addition, administer tetanus prophylaxis for open fractures.
+A variety of medications, ranging from oral acetaminophen to parenteral narcotics, can be used.
+For procedural sedation, agents include short-acting sedative-hypnotics and opiate analgesics, usually given in combination.
+In addition, administer tetanus prophylaxis for an open fracture.

 Narcotic/analgesics